Carlosman1996/commsman/TASK.md

 ## Priority

-TODO: running an object and change to another must show it is not being runned.
-Show running instances in notification bar and link to home page which must have all of them.

 TODO: show history in requests

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls